menu icon

 3 cloves garlic, 1 teaspoon minced ginger

-• Add bok choy in and saute until they are tender, about 2-3 minutes.
+• Add bok choy in and saute until tender, about 2-3 minutes.

 6 baby bok choy

 • Next, add tofu back to the pan along with the stir-fry sauce.
-Toss until the sauce is well distributed.
-Give it a taste, adding more seasonings, if needed.
+Toss and fry until ingredients are hot.

 Notes